bet4a/d3wiki/Quantitative-Scales.md

 <a name="pow_invert" href="Quantitative-Scales#wiki-pow_invert">#</a> pow.<b>invert</b>(<i>y</i>)

 Returns the value in the input domain *x* for the corresponding value in the output range *y*.
 This represents the inverse mapping from range to domain.
-For a valid value *y* in the output range, pow(pow.invert(*y*)) equals *y*; similarly, for a valid value *x* in the input domain, pow.invert(pow(*x*)) equals *x*.
+For a valid value *y* in the output range, pow(pow.invert(<i>y</i>)) equals *y*; similarly, for a valid value *x* in the input domain, pow.invert(pow(<i>x</i>)) equals *x*.
 Equivalently, you can construct the invert operator by building a new scale while swapping the domain and range.
 The invert operator is particularly useful for interaction, say to determine the value in the input domain that corresponds to the pixel location under the mouse.

 Note: the invert operator is only supported if the output range is numeric!
 D3 allows the output range to be any type; under the hood, [[d3.interpolate|Transitions#wiki-d3_interpolate]] or a custom interpolator of your choice is used to map the normalized parameter *t* to a value in the output range.
 Thus, the output range may be colors, strings, or even arbitrary objects.
 As there is no facility to "uninterpolate" arbitrary types, the invert operator is currently supported only on numeric ranges.